azimgivron/genepriority/README.md

     <img width="40%" src=".images/genepriority-logo.png" >
 </p>

-The repository **genepriority** (short for "Non-Euclidean Gradient Methods for Matrix Completion in Gene Prioritization") is designed to implement and evaluate algorithms on the *Online Mendelian Inheritance in Man* (OMIM) dataset for gene prioritization.
-The goal is to identify disease-associated genes by leveraging genomic and phenotypic side information.
+The repository **genepriority** is designed to implement and evaluate matrix completion algorithms on the *Online Mendelian Inheritance in Man* (OMIM) dataset for the task of gene prioritization.
+The goal is to identify disease-associated genes.
+Additional genomic and phenotypic side information can optionally be leveraged to increase accuracy.

+Two algorithms are used/implemented:
-This repository focuses on producing results using the **NEGA2 algorithm**, as described in the paper *"Non-Euclidean Gradient Methods: Convergence, Complexity, and Applications"*.
-The results will be compared with the outcomes from the method presented in *"Gene prioritization using Bayesian matrix factorization with genomic and phenotypic side information"* ([Zakeri et al., 2018](https://pubmed.ncbi.nlm.nih.gov/29949967/)).
-To ensure coherence in algorithm implementation and evaluation, results from the GeneHound method were reproduced as a baseline.
+1. Non-Euclidean Gradient Algorithm, NEGA, more specifically **NEGA2 algorithm**, as described in the paper *"Non-Euclidean Gradient Methods: Convergence, Complexity, and Applications"*.
+2. Genehound from *"Gene prioritization using Bayesian matrix factorization with genomic and phenotypic side information"* ([Zakeri et al., 2018](https://pubmed.ncbi.nlm.nih.gov/29949967/)).

 **References**